recap/pumpkin/README.md

 Install
 ==========
-If you want to run pumpkin locally you can:
+If you want to install local

-    cd bin
-    ln -s ../pumpkin ./pumpkin
-    chmod +x pmk
-    cd ../
+    python setup.py install --prefix=~/.local

 If you want to install pumpkin to the system: